 To be free is to be the author of your own choice, and, most importantly, to be the author of your own condition.
 It is somewhat of a divine cosmic joke that it is ourselves that are guilty to robbing ourselves of our own freedom.

 To construct your intention on expectation is to become the slave and the victim of the other and to lose your freedom.
 Freedom is concerned with basing your intention and attention on your contribution.
-To put this another way, you lose your freedom when you are entirely condition by the pursuit of some external goal because that goal will determine all your choices and will determine your condition.
+To put this another way, you lose your freedom when you are entirely conditioned by the pursuit of some external goal because that goal will determine all your choices and will determine your condition.
 Your freedom is actually a function of your ability to lose things, not to gain them.

 Fulfilment is something closely related to satisfaction.
 We might say that to be fulfilled means to be satisfied with how things are.
 It is the feeling that you get when do not feel like something is missing.